 With a cable car, chairlift and toboggan ride all at hand to make this the sightseeing opportunity of a lifetime, Mutianyu provides the full package.
 But the real treat here is the lush surrounds, perfectly framing the majestic winds of the Great Wall.
 Cameras at the ready people, this one may even justify – god forbid we say it – a selfie stick.

 As one of earth’s greats, a trip to the Great Wall of China is pretty much a given when visiting this corner of the world.
-Which is why we’ve included a trip to the Mutianyu section in our Classic base itinerary.
-Head over to our itinerary builder now to start ticking things off that bucket-list of yours.
+Which is why we’ve included a trip to the Mutianyu section in our Iconic Highlights and Yangtze Discovery base itineraries.
+You can also click the 'Ancient Icons' button on our Panoramas & Pandas itinerary to include a visit to Beijing and the Great Wall of China.
+Head over to the itinerary builder now to start ticking things off your bucket-list.

 Marking the northernmost border of China.